By J. L. Starkey

 But happiness was fleeting for the young couple.
-J.C. died tragically less than two years later and was laid to rest on that bitterly sad Valentine’s Day in 1885.
+J.C. died tragically less than two years after he married Carrie, and he was laid to rest on that bitterly sad Valentine’s Day in 1885.
 Carrie then turned to the task of settling her intestate husband’s estate, a process that dragged on for over two years.

 Thanks to the Kubler-Ross model, we are all somewhat familiar with the stages of grief .
 Perhaps Carrie was in the “anger” stage when she lashed out at those she blamed for her husband’s death.
 In June 1885, she filed a lawsuit against the Wyoming Stage Company for the staggering amount of $10,000 (an amount equivalent to over $250,000 today) .
-Local papers were not supportive of Carrie’s action, as they felt the suit was frivolous.
-The courts apparently shared this opinion; Carrie’s case suit was not heard until 1887, and then to no avail .
+Local papers felt the suit was frivolous, an opinion that was apparently shared by the court system.
+The case was not heard until 1887, and then to no avail .

 Tragedy, Struggle, and Survival

 Carrie moved to Rapid City shortly after J.C.’s death, but happiness remained elusive.
 In September 1888, she suffered another devastating loss when her beloved son Carl died of typhoid fever.